Skip to content

 typedef struct RingBuffer RingBuffer;

-RingBuffer* ringbuf_create(size_t capacity);
+RingBuffer* ring_buf_create(size_t capacity);

-void ringbuf_destroy(RingBuffer* rb);
+void ring_buf_destroy(RingBuffer* rb);

-bool ringbuf_push(RingBuffer* rb, uint8_t data);
+int ring_buf_push(RingBuffer* rb, uint8_t data);

-size_t ringbuf_count(const RingBuffer* rb);
+size_t ring_buf_size(const RingBuffer* rb);

-bool ringbuf_is_empty(const RingBuffer* rb);
+int ring_buf_is_empty(const RingBuffer* rb);

-bool ringbuf_is_full(const RingBuffer* rb);
+int ring_buf_is_full(const RingBuffer* rb);

 #ifdef __cplusplus